slipperydream/MeteorHammer/README.md

 TODOs (not in priority order yet)
 -----
 - Add firing station and order to enemies
-- Make shot patterns a part of each enemy/weapon
 - Start building 30 to 60 second long stages
     - add song changes with the stage changes
     - update spawner to specify location
-- Figure out how to play more than one song
 - make pickup system
 - make different items and weapons as pickups
   - slashing effect, super cannon shot, screen wide weak bullets, meteor hammer (meteor crashing down in front of player)